 This film provides examples of:

-- All Animals are Cats: When Milo and Otis first meet and Otis explains that he's a dog, Milo thinks "dog" is a type of cat.
+- All Animals Are Dogs: Inverted: when Milo and Otis first meet and Otis explains that he's a dog, Milo thinks "dog" is a type of cat.
+Played straight when their children meet and one of Otis's sons thinks Milo's family are "strange-looking dogs."

 - Babies Ever After: Both Milo and Otis end up with mates and a litter, and the film ends with both families resuming their journey back to the farm where Milo and Otis grew up.
 Several of the animals encountered during the initial journey are also shown to have their own babies by the end.